bspark2318/bspark2318/README.md

 - 📫 If you have any questions or want to contact me, please reach out at bspark2318@gmail.com

 ### Project Pipeline
+- [ ] Personal website using React.js for front-end and Nest.js for back-end (0%)
+- [ ] iOS App for sharing foodie places among friends.
+Front-end of it (0%)

 ### Past projects I've worked on